semprag/semprag.github.io/reviewers.md

 Note that a perfectly adequate review might be just a page long (or even shorter).
 Many reviewers go beyond the call of duty and provide us with editorial advice (and lists of typos and the like); that is of course appreciated but we really mean it when we say that a concise review delivered by the agreed upon deadline is all we need in the first round.
-As a paper moves closer to publication, we may call on reviewers to give us more detailed advice, if they agree to that.

 ### A. Estimate of overall quality